-How does Zerodha ensure the safety of my data from cyber attacks and hacking?
+How does Zerodha ensure the safety of client data from cyber-attacks and hacking?

-We are extremely cautious and security as a practice is baked into our processes when writing code and when managing our infra.
-Here are some of the common-sense practices we follow to ensure the safety of your data:
+Zerodha is extremely cautious, and security as a practice is baked into processes when writing code and managing infra.
+To ensure the safety of client data, some of the common-sense practices are as follows:

 - Regular internal and external penetration testing and audits.

 - Regular human and automated reviews of infrastructure.

 - The default policy is to limit internet exposure.
 All new pieces added to the infrastructure are disconnected from the internet and reviewed regularly.